MicrosoftDocs/PowerShell-Docs/reference/6/PSDiagnostics/PSDiagnostics.md

 ## Description

-The Windows PowerShell Diagnostics Module contains a set of cmdlets that enables the use of ETW tracing in PowerShell on Windows.
+The PowerShell Diagnostics Module contains a set of cmdlets that enables the use of ETW tracing in PowerShell on Windows.

 ## PSDiagnostics Cmdlets